songgao/go.pipeline/README.md

     PrintAll()
 }
 ```
-A equivalent shorter version is:
+An equivalent shorter version is:
 ```go
 package main